AminaElsheikh/DEFC.Util.RepoGen/README.md

 - DTOs
 - Find the auto-generated ProductsRepository, UnitOfWork, etc.
 ##  ✅ Step 10: Configure your application
-This based on your application requirements
+This based on your application requirements.
-- Confuger database connection string in `appsettings.json` file
+- Confuger database connection string in `appsettings.json` file.
 ```json
 ...............
   "AllowedHosts": "*",